Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Walk‑Through — A final inspection buyers perform before closing to confirm the home’s condition.

-Wage Garnishment — A court‑ordered deduction from your paycheck used to repay debts, which can affect mortgage approval.
+Wage Garnishment — A court‑ordered deduction from your paycheck used to repay debts.

 Warranty Deed — A legal document guaranteeing the seller holds clear title and has the right to transfer ownership.